9 min read

 Before you compare brand names, clarify what kind of business you want to run.

-• Owned platform: more control, more flexibility, more responsibility
+• Owned platform: more flexibility and full data ownership, more operational responsibility

 • Membership model: recurring access, premium content, private resources